rossta/rossta.github.com/source/talks/2019-01-17-getting-lazy-with-vue-and-pdfs.html.md

   - Vue
 ---

-I recently built a [a PDF Viewer in Vue](https://rossta.net/blog/series/pdf-viewer.html)
+I recently built a [a PDF Viewer in Vue](https://rossta.net/blog/series/pdf-viewer.html).
+I had a chance to speak about my experience recently at [VueDC](https://www.meetup.com/Vue-DC/events/257172134/).
+I shared the most important lesson I learned while attempting to make the app more performant.

 <br />